woodser/monero-ts/README.md

 3. Configure the appropriate RPC endpoints and authentication by modifying `WALLET_RPC_CONFIG` and `DAEMON_RPC_CONFIG` in [TestUtils.js](src/test/TestUtils.js).
 4. Run all tests: `npm test` or run tests by their description, e.g.: `node_modules/mocha/bin/mocha src/test/TestAll --grep "Can get transactions by id" --timeout 2000000`

-## How to Build WebAssembly file from Source
+## How to Build WebAssembly File from Source

 This project uses WebAssembly to package and execute Monero Core source code.